huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/iceberg-tables.md

 **Note:** This feature is only available in [Arcion self-hosted CLI](https://www.arcion.io/self-hosted).
 {{< /hint >}}

 From version 23.01.05.3, Arcion supports [Snowflake Iceberg tables]((https://docs.snowflake.com/en/LIMITEDACCESS/tables-iceberg.html)) as target for both snapshot-based and realtime replication.
-To use Snowflake Iceberg tables as target, follow the instructions in the following sections.
+To use Snowflake Iceberg tables as target, follow these instructions.

 ## Prerequisites

-1. Create an Amazon S3 bucket (if it doesn't exist).
+1. Create an Amazon S3 bucket if it doesn't exist.

 2. Create external volume in Snowflake for your AWS S3 bucket using the `CREATE EXTERNAL VOLUME` command: